 As God’s word says, we must forgive in order to be forgiven.

-3. We must realize at some point that we will be the one inflicting pain on someone, whether intentional or not.
+3. We must realize that at some point we will be the one inflicting pain on another, whether intentional or not.

-We don’t want to have anything held against us, so we must do that which we would want done to us.
+We do not want to have anything held against us, so we must do that which we would want to be done to us.

-4. We must remember that God is longsuffering towards us.
+4. We must remember that God is longsuffering toward us.

 Past Posts in This Series